PrimeAcademy/weekend-js-salary-calculator/README.md

 ![Wireframe](salary-calc-wireframe.png)

-## Hard Mode
+## Stretch Mode
-Create a delete button that removes an employee from the DOM.
-For Hard mode, it does not need to remove that Employee's salary from the reported total.

-Add styling to the page.

 Create an `Employee` class to store the information about each new employee in an Array.

-## Stretch Mode
+Add styling or extra functionality that fits with the theme of this assignment.

 Once the employee is deleted, update the total spend on salaries account for this employee's removal.
 This will require that the logic knows which element was removed.
-Look into jQuery's .data() function.
-You will need to do something both when the employee is added and when they are deleted.

-Add styling or extra functionality that fits with the theme of this assignment.
+You will need to use `.text()` as a getter or look into jQuery's `.data()` function.
+This is tricky!

 ## Reminder About Modes